dcernst/dcernst.github.io/_posts/2013-08-26-gamification-of-good-behavior.md

   <hr />

   <p>
     Feedback is extremely welcome.
-I&#8217;ll let y&#8217;all know how it goes.
+I'll let y'all know how it goes.
   </p>

   <p>
     <em>Edit:</em> One thing that I forgot to add is that I have a Peer TA for 10 hours per week.
-She attends class and has access to the course forum, etc. So, I&#8217;ll let her do most of the point tracking.
-Otherwise, I&#8217;d have trouble with the bookkeeping.
+She attends class and has access to the course forum, etc. So, I'll let her do most of the point tracking.
+Otherwise, I'd have trouble with the bookkeeping.
 Also, I decided to use the highest number of Achievement points earned by a student to calculate a percentage for each student.
 In the comments below, Strider suggested that I use the average of the top 3 instead.
-I like this idea, but I think I&#8217;ll use the top 5.
+I like this idea, but I think I'll use the top 5.
   </p>

  [1]: http://teaching.danaernst.com/mat136f13/